richard-porter/frozen-kernel/frozen-kernel at lineage/working-sessions/2026-03-04-burgess-sst-promise-theory.md

 ## Status
 - Connection (1): Ready to cite in README Intellectual Lineage section
-- Connection (2): Gated on primary source verification
+- Connection (2): Verified

-## Connection 1 — SST Geometry-Over-Ontology (CITE NOW)
+## Connection 1 — SST Geometry-Over-Ontology
 The Frozen Kernel imposes behavioral geometry — directional state machine, containment relationships, sequencing — rather than an exhaustive ontology of prohibited behaviors.
 Burgess's critique of RDF/OWL in the Semantic